 Photography

-Photography has been a hobby of mine for many years.
+Photography has been a lifelong hobby of mine.
 My first camera was a Soviet-made Zenit-3M 35-mm rangefinder, one of the many Leica clones manufactured in the USSR.
-It was (and still is) a sturdy and precise camera that was perfect for learning the craft.Eventually I upgraded to a Zenit-E SLR.
+It was (and still is) a sturdy, precise camera, perfect for learning the craft.Eventually, I upgraded to a Zenit-E SLR.
 I must have shot a few thousand rolls with that camera.
-Mostly black-and-white Svema 64 film, also some 130 and 250, but those were more tricky to develop.
+Mostly black-and-white Svema 64 film; also some 130 and 250, but those were trickier to develop.
 And, yes, I did all my own development and printing with an old “Leningrad” photo enlarger.

 Antiquated equipment aside, Soviet-made black-and-white film and paper were superb.
 Color was a different story, however.
 My experiments with color printing were expensive and more often than not ended in disaster.
-The biggest difficulty was getting my hands on the processing chemicals.
+The greatest difficulty was securing the processing chemicals.
 Those were hard to come by, especially for color printing.

-My next major “upgrade” was the ubiquitous Lubitel 166 twin-lens reflex, medium format camera manufactured by the famed LOMO in Leningrad.
-The camera was an odd combination of cheap plastic body and superb optics.
+My next major “upgrade” was the ubiquitous Lubitel 166 twin-lens reflex medium-format camera, manufactured by the famed LOMO in Leningrad.
+The camera was an odd combination of a cheap plastic body and superb optics.
 The results were usually excellent.
-Unfortunately, my film processing and printing gear did not support medium format film, so there was the added expense of using a professional photo lab.
+Unfortunately, my film processing and printing gear did not support medium-format film, so I had to pay the added expense of using a professional photo lab.

 Some of my photos